 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by DAW Books on December 7, 2010 in paperback and has 428 pages.
+This romance, science fiction is a paperback edition that was published by DAW Books on December 7, 2010 and has 428 pages.

 Second in the Katherine “Kitty” Katt science fiction-romance revolving around Kitty, a former marketing manager, now in charge of a unit of Top Gun pilots.